 - Remember the occasional splurge won’t hurt you.
 If your favourite dessert is crème brûlée or chocolate cake, save it as a treat and savour it!

-- When you eat out, your meal may be served later than usual.
-To avoid a hypo, it’s an idea to wait until the meal has arrived to have your insulin
+- When you eat out, your meal may be served late, and the portion sizes are likely to be different to those you have at home.
+To avoid a hypo, and more accurately estimate the carbohydrate in the meal it’s a good idea to wait until the meal has arrived to have your insulin